jerhadf/AI-CE/README.md

 Your app template should now be running on [localhost:5173](http://localhost:5173/).

 ## Authors

-This template is heavily based on the [Next.js version](https://github.com/vercel-labs/ai-chatbot), with contributions from:
+- Jeremy Hadfield (AI tooling, major infrastructure changes) This template is similar to the [Next.js version](https://github.com/vercel-labs/ai-chatbot), with contributions from:
 - Jian Yuan Lee ([@jyuan](https://twitter.com/jyuan))